ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 [27,] -81.47276 36.23436
 ```

 As you can see, the `sfg` consists of a number of points (pairs of two numbers).
-Connecting the points in the order they are stored delineate the Ashe County boundary.
+Connecting the points in the order they are stored delineates the Ashe County boundary.

 ```r